rblack42/sphinxcontrib-pylit/rst/development/timeline/development-timeline.rst

 	$ git status

 What will be displayed is a list of all files changed by the work session.
-That will include new files created, files deleted, and files modified
+That list will include new files created, files deleted, and files modified

 Staging Changes
 ===============